Pylons/pyramid/docs/narr/urldispatch.rst

 ``archives/:article``, the ``.views.articles_view`` view will be
 called with its :term:`context` as a instance of the ``Article`` class.
-The ``Article`` instance will have keys and values matching the keys and values in the Routes routing dictionary associated with the request.
+The ``Article`` instance will have keys and values matching the keys and values in the routing dictionary associated with the request.

 In this case in particular, when a user visits ``/archives/something``, the context will be an instance of the